superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 Once it is running, what is going on is that your list of actions in addition to a preset of actions defined in `HotFuzzBase` are randomized as as many sequences of instructions as you configured for, are being executed.

-While executing these sequences of instructions, all echidna invariances are checked each time a transaction is made.
+While executing these sequences of instructions, all echidna invariants are checked each time a transaction is made.
-Any violation of these invariances are considered a bug somewhere in the app.
+Any violation of these invariants is considered a bug somewhere in the app.

 That's it, let the tool discover cases for you, have fun hot-fuzzing!

 Contribution ✨
 ===============

-The tool is still in early development, many breaking changes may still come.
+The tool is still in early development, there may be breaking changes.

 All contributions are welcome through new issue reports or pull requests.